AlaskaDHSS/RFP-AVS-EVS/README.md

 ## Instructions

 The documents in this repository will be posted to the official State of Alaska Procurement location date TBD.
-All documents contained in this repository are drafts and will be updated based on information gathered through this process, as well as feedback from our Federal Partners
+All documents contained in this repository are drafts and will be updated based on information gathered through this process, as well as feedback from our Federal Partners.
+We are soliciting feedback on this RFP as well as the RFP attachments through the github issues functionality.
+Offerors should open new issues on this specific repository for each question, suggestion, or feedback item.

 ## Background